JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 -----------------------------------
 ## Most Exciting Games May 28 2020 ##
+Updated Aug 22 2020
 Updated Jul 22 2020
 Track these on one of those websites (the backloggery, rf generation, HLTB) Look at Wishlist(DONE) and Humble Bundle (List above in this very file) and Games on Desktop (DONE) Look at GameCube, Wii, and 3DS, games below and Amiga games in the other note and above, and latest steam games Q2 and 3

 These are the games that get my blood pumping
-* Volgarr the Viking
 * Doom Eternal

-Want to start and then finish
+Want to start and finish
 * Psychonauts
-* Shovel Knight 3DS
+* Nope: Shovel Knight 3DS
 * Warhammer: Vermintide 2
 * Spelunky